I-907Premium Processing

 • 1Filing fee: $2,965 for I-129 and I-140 premium processing; $1,780 for eligible I-765 categories and $2,075 for eligible I-539 categories (as of the March 1, 2026 USCIS fee update).
 Verify at uscis.gov before filing.

-• 2Premium processing guarantees a RESPONSE within a fixed window, not approval.
-An RFE counts as a response.
-The window is 15 business days for I-129, 15 or 45 business days for I-140 depending on classification, and 30 business days for eligible I-539 and I-765 categories.
+• 2Premium processing requires qualifying adjudicative action within the applicable premium-processing period, not approval.
+The period is 15 business days for I-129, 15 or 45 business days for I-140 depending on classification, and 30 business days for eligible I-539 and I-765 categories.

-• 3If USCIS issues an RFE, the clock restarts (does not just resume) once USCIS receives your response.
+• 3If USCIS issues an RFE, the applicable premium-processing period restarts (rather than merely resuming) once USCIS receives your response.

 • 4Not all USCIS forms or categories are eligible.
 Currently eligible: I-129 (most), I-140 (most), certain I-539 categories (H-4, L-2, E dependents), and certain I-765 categories.